DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 ## Running the Test

-You can simply run the test from a command shell, by calling a single command where you specify the [target browser](../using-testcafe/command-line-interface.md#browser-list) and [file path](../using-testcafe/command-line-interface.md#file-pathglob-pattern).
+You can simply run the test from a command shell by calling a single command where you specify the [target browser](../using-testcafe/command-line-interface.md#browser-list) and [file path](../using-testcafe/command-line-interface.md#file-pathglob-pattern).

 ```bash
 testcafe safari test1.js
 ```

-TestCafe will automatically open the chosen browser and start the test execution within it.
+TestCafe will automatically open the chosen browser and start test execution within it.

 > Important!
 Make sure to keep the browser tab that is running tests active.
 Do not minimize the browser window.
 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode